udocker - be anywhere

 In the beginning - I

-Make a directory for the tutorial and set en variable of udocker to that dir:
+Make a directory for the tutorial and set the environment variable of udocker to that dir:

 mkdir udocker-tutorial